 Another option is to have your pet shipped by motor vehicle.
 In this case, you hire professional pet movers to drive your pet to your new home.
 The pet movers will feed and care for your pet during the trip.
 You may or may not be responsible for providing food, a kennel, and other supplies.
 Make sure to give your transporter your pet’s health documentation and your contact information.
 Learn more about how to move a pet by land here.

-Once you arrive at your new home, you will need to help your pet adjust to the change.
+Once your pet arrives at its new home, you will need to help your pet adjust to the change.
 Keep your pet confined to a small area of the house until they are ready to explore more.
 Make sure to surround your pet with familiar objects and people.

 Minimize the changes in the new home.
 Keep the same walking and feeding schedule and make sure your pet has familiar toys.
 Some pets will have no adjustment issues, but other pets may have a harder time adjusting to their new surroundings.
-If your pet continues to behave poorly or seems to have a hard time adjusting to the new home, a trip to the vet is advisable.« How to Move a Pet by Land How to Ship a Pet by Air »
+If your pet continues to behave poorly or seems to have a hard time adjusting to the new home, a trip to a vet or behavior specialist is advised.